Oudtshoorn: More than just an Ostrich Capital

 Being such a popular destination, Oudtshoorn is not short when it comes to various types of accommodations.

 I stayed at Africamps (my third one); a boutique self-catering glamping camp set on one of the biggest working Ostrich farms in Southern Africa.
 You’ll find buck and wildebeest, various birdlife yet completely surrounded by the Karoo landscape and, tons of fauna.

-Wilgewandel is another place I’d recommend with double and family rooms that both self-catering and provides bed and breakfast.
+Wilgewandel is another place I’d recommend with double and family rooms that both self-catering and somethings bed and breakfast options.
 Make sure to book well in advance.

 Disclaimer: This post is in collaboration with Oudtshoorn De Rust Tourism.
 However, the accommodation was paid for by myself.
 All opinions are my own based on my experience.

 Watch our full experience in the town of Oudtshoorn!